 (b) Truancy service centers may not accept:

-(1) juveniles taken into custody for violations of law that would be crimes if committed
+(1) juveniles taken into custody for violations of law that would be crimes if committed by adults;

 (2) intoxicated juveniles;

 (3) ill or injured juveniles; or

 (4) juveniles older than mandatory school attendance age.